-Net Change in Fund Balances - Total Governmental Funds: \$ 756,987 Amounts reported for Governmental Activities in the Statement of Activities are different because: Governmental funds report outlays for capital assets as expenditures.
-However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation in the current period.
-Expenditures for capital assets Less: current year depreciation \$ 398,195 (420,482) (22,287) Repayments of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-57,758 Governmental funds report cash contributions to pensions as expenditures because they consume current financial resources.
-The Statement of Activities reports the change in pension liability and related deferrals as pension expense.
-This is the amount of the difference between the two amounts.
-(143,558) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Change in accrued interest Change in other post employment benefits Change in long-term compensated absences \$ 1,818 57,967 (1,174) 58,611 Change in net position of governmental activities \$ 707,511
+Net Change in Fund Balances - Total Governmental Funds: \$ (319,755) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report outlays for capital assets as expenditures.
+However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported a depreciation expense.
+Expenditures for capital assets Less: current year depreciation \$ 988,971 (465,420) 523,551 Repayments of long-term debt is an expenditure in the governmental funds, but the repaymer reduces long-term liabilities in the Statement of Net Position. nt 59,350 The net effect of various transactions involving capital assets (i.e. sales, trade-ins and disposals) i to decrease net position S (483) Revenues in the statement of activities that do not provide current financial resources are no reported as revenues in the funds ot 12,127 Governmental funds report cash contributions to pensions as expenditures because they consum current financial resources.
+The statement of activities reports the change in pension liability an related deferrals as pension expense.
+This is the amount of the difference between the two amounts. d 183,648 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds. al Change in accrued interest Change in other post employment benefits Change in long-term compensated absences \$ 1,104 (747) 10,167 10.524 Change in net position of governmental activities \$ 468,962